Arizona: Demographics

 According to the 2010 United States census, Arizona had a population of 6,392,017.
 In 2010, illegal immigrants constituted an estimated 8% of the population.
 This was the second highest percentage of any state in the U.S.

 Metropolitan Phoenix (4.7 million) and Tucson (1.0 million) are home to about five-sixths of Arizona's people (as of the 2010 census).
 Metro Phoenix alone accounts for two-thirds of the state's population.

-According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 13,553 homeless people in Arizona.
+According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 13,553 homeless people living in Arizona.

+As of 2018, the top countries of origin for Arizona's immigrant population were Mexico, Canada, India, the Philippines and China.

 Race and ethnicity

-Arizona's five largest ancestry groups, as of 2022, were:
+Arizona's largest ancestry groups, as of 2022, were: